m-voit/concepts-of-programming-languages/study-project/paper.md

 However, this disadvantage is more of general problem in JavaScript than a specific problem in functional programming.

 When it comes to implementing the parser, the differences between Go and JavaScript are subtle.
-The only real difference is the higher verbosity of the Go code, due to type annotations and type casts.
+The only outstanding difference is the higher verbosity of the Go code, due to type annotations and type casts.

 In the big picture, when compared to Go, JavaScript shows more focus on functional programming, especially on topics like tail-call optimization or short lambda expressions.
 To sum it up, the support of functional programming in JavaScript is more advanced than it is in Go.